 The DU Broadcast Media Concentration covers not only the outward-facing performance aspects of production, but majors also gain deep experience and knowledge in pre and post-production processes.
 We can offer this depth of training because as early as freshman year, majors are placed into classes where they plan, author, design, perform, edit, and produce entire original shows.
 They learn each production role by doing it themselves or in collaboration with student or faculty team members.

 Our student radio shows have run the gamut of topics from political sound-off and sports and celebrity gossip shows, to how-to shows about clean living, horse training, writing a resume, or cooking 6-minute meals.
 Students are encouraged by our experienced, industry-trained faculty to mine their personal experiences, go deeper as they research their subject, explore self-expression in finding their voice and connect with their audience.
 They also learn the tasks involved in running the radio studio, recording shows, setting play lists and editing shows.
-Under faculty supervision they maintain the radio.dominican.edu website and they archive shows for podcasting on demand.
+Under faculty supervision they maintain the university's official radio station, Penguin Radio, at radio.dominican.edu and they archive shows for podcasting on demand.
+In addition they learn, create, and maintain all social media related to Penguin Radio.

-TV broadcast majors learn shooting, lighting, staging, art direction, and post-production processes as well as preparation and archiving of shows for podcasting.
+TV broadcast majors learn shooting, lighting, staging, art direction, location scouting, script writing, and post-production processes as well as preparation and archiving of shows for podcasting.

 As they get ready to graduate, our students find that their time with us has prepared them well for industry internships or career positions.
 Because of the in-depth training and hands-on nature of our classes, some grads have secured management positions straight out of school.